Fourier-Mukai partners of Enriques and bielliptic surfaces in positive characteristic: Deformations of twisted Fourier--Mukai kernels

 To establish the appropriate functoriality of the obstruction class, it suffices to show that $\gamma^\ast j_!\ms A_U=j'_!\ms A_{U'}$.
 By flat base change we have a canonical isomorphism of functors $j^\ast\gamma_\ast=\gamma'_\ast(j')^\ast$, giving rise to a canonical isomorphism $\gamma^\ast j_!=j'_!(\gamma')^\ast$.
 This gives the desired result. \end{proof}

 In what follows, we will use a result that is essentially a folk theorem.
-We state the conjecture rather generally, but we will only need the case of a flat family of twisted varieties. \begin{conj} Let $X\to\Spec A$ be a flat Artin stack such that $\omega_{X/A}\cong \ms O_X$ and let $X_0=X\tensor_A A_0$.
+We state it here as a conjecture; a proof will appear in \cite{lieblicholsson}. \begin{conj} Let $X\to\Spec A$ be a flat Artin stack such that $\omega_{X/A}\cong \ms O_X$ and let $X_0=X\tensor_A A_0$.
 Suppose $P_0$ is a perfect complex on $X_0$ with determinant $L_0$.
 Let and be the obstruction classes to the deformation of $P_0$ and $L_0$ to $X$.
 Then the trace map

-sends $o(P_0)$ to $o(L_0)$. \end{conj} \begin{remark} Note that Conjecture \ref{L:obstruction-traces-down} is phrased for a flat Artin stack, so it doesn't fit into the usual Illusie topos framework.
-Nevertheless, the deformation-obstruction theory for perfect complexes has the same formal propertiers as in the classical topos-theoretic case by the alternative argument of Grothendieck \cite[IV.3.1.12]{IllusieLuc1971Cced}.